robertrumney/unused-tag-cleaner/README.md

 ## Contribution

 Contributions to UnusedTagCleaner are welcome.
 Please feel free to fork the repository, make changes, and submit a pull request with your improvements.

+## Bonus Script

+The `Tag Usage` folder includes a supplementary script designed to analyze the usage of any remaining tags in your Unity project, providing a detailed review of how these leftover tags are employed across scenes and scripts, especially useful after a cleanup process where unused tags have been removed.

 ## License